min-minimum/check_brew_apps.py/README.md

 ## Notes
-* Does not support Windows
+* Only supports MacOS and Linux

 *  Always double-check outputted brew casks if they actually match the original app (script may get confused with generic names)

 * Some results may not appear if they are only available as a different release (e.g osu@tachyon)

-* Scans only the system applications folder on MacOS
+* Scans only the system applications folder for MacOS

 * Recommended to have Homebrew installed and requires Python